scala/scala/doc/internal/tasty-todo.md

 # Todo Tasty

-- [ ] Any tree possible could be in the parents of a class (e.g. blocks for default params out of order)
+- [ ] Any tree possible could be in an annotation (need to readapt readIndexedMember to returning trees)
-- [ ] arbitrary Annotations
 - [ ] Refinement types
 - [ ] scala 3 enum constants are not in the companion, but are a static field.
 - [ ] java.lang.Enum empty ctor parent